 1.2 Zebra Fuente Disposable Fountain Pen

 A new addition from Zebra is getting excellent reviews, especially for the way they write and there is no mess.
 Available in some very attractive styles in the U.S Europe and Africa.

 These are pens that offer similar writing experiences to fountain pens, in terms of smoothness, without the inconvenience (or pleasure, depending on your viewpoint) of dealing with nibs and the chore of cleaning the ink reservoirs.

 Included here because it has a plastic tip that, while not providing fountain pen-style lines, glides as smoothly as most fountain pens.
-Writes wet, but dries fast and gives very little bleed-through on most papers.
-Also offers a great variety of colors and is now available in a handsome refillable stainless steel version.
+It writes wet, but dries fast and gives very little bleed-through on most papers.
+It also offers a great variety of colors and is now available in a handsome refillable stainless steel version.

-Similar to the Pentel in that it has a flexibile polypropylene tip that offers something akin to fountain pen performance.
-However, this is not a pen we recommend because it has a ridiculous price point around US$160.
+Similar to the Pentel in that it has a flexible polypropylene tip that offers something akin to fountain pen performance.
+However, this pen does have quite a high-end price point.

 Not many people would consider these everyday-use writing pens, and neither do we.
 However, if you’re looking for a non-fountain pen that will give your letters that old-school look as if they had been written with a fountain pen, a good calligraphy instrument will do the trick.

 Square-cut fiber tips allow you to vary the thickness of your lines as you write.
 Available in a variety of nib sizes.
 Similar to a marker, they will bleed or blot if you aren’t careful.